zootboy/asyncfatfs/doc/Using_asyncfatfs.md

 forward seeks scale linearly with the distance from the current write cursor, but absolute or reverse seeks scale linearly with the distance from the start of the file.

+#### No Reentrancy

+The AsyncFatFS API calls are not reentrant.
+They must all be called from the same thread in a multi-threaded system, and they must not be called from within an interrupt service routine or signal handler function.

 ### Compiling and Linking

 Simply copy the 5 files from the lib/ directory into your project.
 Make sure that the .h files are in a path